when we acknowledge the labor

 is work

-of home, of safety, of culture, of future
+of home, of safety, of culture, of future,

-of muscle and blood and mind,
+of muscle and mind,

 of sovereignty and earth